Community Service Program & Advancement Area Chairmen

 Cathie Petithomme, CFWC Chairman

 Domestic & Sexual Violence Awareness & Prevention is a GFWC Signature Project.
 The Signature Program’s goal is to increase awareness of and help prevent the widespread occurrence of violence against women in communities across the nation—and the globe.
 Areas of focus include Intimate Partner Violence, Child Abuse, Teen Dating Violence, Campus Sexual Assault, Elder Abuse, Violence Against Native American Women, Military Sexual Assault, and Human Trafficking.
-The panels below are approved for use on club/district social media or website platforms (right click on image to copy):

 EDUCATION & LIBRARIES